What to Expect During and After Dental Implant Surgery

 If you have lost a tooth, dental implant surgery restores your smile, protects your remaining teeth and jaw, and allows you to chew, speak, and have a full, gorgeous smile.
 An implant is a prosthetic tooth that is inserted into the space where the roots of the missing tooth were located.
 Once installed, it will feel and appear just like a natural tooth.

-At Bucktown Wicker Park Dental, highly experienced and compassionate dentists Melissa Daza, DDS, and Michelle Schwartz, DDS provide a full spectrum of high-quality dental services at their dental office in Chicago.
-Drs.
-Daza and Schwartz take the time to ensure you get your questions answered in order to be prepared for your treatments and reduce any anxiety you might have.
+At Bucktown Wicker Park Dental, highly experienced and compassionate dentist Dr. Evan Shin provide a full spectrum of high-quality dental services at their dental office in Chicago.
+Dr. Schwartz take the time to ensure you get your questions answered in order to be prepared for your treatments and reduce any anxiety you might have.

 What is a dental implant?